ricsanfre/pi-cluster/docs/_docs/k3s-networking.md

 ### Flannel as CNI

+{{site.data.alerts.important}} **Deprecated Technology in PiCluster project**

+Kubernetes CNI solution for the cluster has been migrated to Cilium in release 1.9.

+Reasons behind this decission in [PiCluster 1.9 release announcement](/blog/2024/10/07/announcing-release-1.9/).

+See alternative Kubernetes CNI solution documentation: ["Cilium (Kubernetes CNI)"](/docs/cilium/).

+{{site.data.alerts.end}}

 K3S run by default with flannel as the CNI, using VXLAN as the default backend.
 Flannel is running as backend `go` routine within k3s unique process

 k3s server installation options can be provided in order to configure Network CIDR to be used by PODs ans Services and the flannel backend to be used.